history-unibas/Metadata-Historical-Land-Registry-Basel/README.md

 - More information about the historical land register can be found in German at https://www.staatsarchiv.bs.ch/benutzung/recherche/suche-gedruckte-kataloge/historisches-grundbuch.html.

 ## queryMetadata.py
-- Script to query the metadata of the 'Historische Grundbuch Basel (HGB)' from the Staatsarchiv.
+This script contains functions to query metadata of the "Historische Grundbuch Basel (HGB)" from the Staatsarchiv.
+Additional functions allow to extract attributes of interest for the entities "Serie" and "Dossier" as used in our research project.
-- Selected attributes are processed for the entities "series" and "dossier".
-In addition, the attributes serieId and dossierId were generated as identifiers.

 ## Contact
-For questions contact jonas.fuerstenberger@unibas.ch.
+For questions please contact jonas.aeby@unibas.ch.